vvscode/docs/docs/tutorials/ruby/ruby-on-rails-two-factor-authentication-for-user-phone-numbers-part-1.md

 ## Testing with Postman

-I like to use Postman for Chrome to test out my REST APIs.
-You can get it [here](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm?hl=en).
+I like to use Postman to test out my REST APIs.
+You can get it [here](https://www.getpostman.com/downloads/).

 Use `$ rails s` to start a local Rails server and take note of the port.
 In my case it was 3000.